 PlayNow sports lottery (British Columbia Lottery Corporation)

-Parlay betting and some limited single bets via PlayNow.com online and BC and Manitoba lottery retailers with odds supplied by Scientific Games Digital.
+Parlay and now single-game betting via PlayNow.com online and BC and Manitoba lottery retailers with odds supplied by Scientific Games Digital.
 Odds were supplied by Paddy Power Betfair, which is now Flutter Entertainment and the owner of the FanDuel and FOX Bet sportsbook brands in the United States, beginning in 2012.
 Scientific Games Digital, Flutter’s largest sports betting technology provider, took over the existing contract in May 2020 and inked an extension through 2024.

-Minimum three-bet parlay and pool wagering with a $100 cap available at provincial lottery retailers and kiosks only.
+Minimum three-bet parlay and pool wagering with a $100 cap was available at provincial lottery retailers and kiosks only.
 Shared between Alberta, Saskatchewan, Nunavut, Northwest Territories, and Yukon.
+Single-game wagering has now been added online and the PlayAlberta.ca website has launched single-game wagering in Alberta.

 PROLINE and STADIUM BETS sports lottery (Atlantic Lottery Corporation)